THE TEN COMMANDMENTS OF ORGAN PRACTICE

 Granted, good habits like this are harder to develop, but they're easier to live with.

 Number 8 is broken constantly, deliberately, and in some cases very happily with excellent results [See blog, Playing Barefoot].

 Playing and practicing in street shoes is acceptable if and only if they're absolutely clean on the soles, of the proper construct, and made of suitable materials [See blog, Shoes Part I, Balance in Organ Playing Part I, Playing Barefoot].

-Generally it's best to have a special pair of shoes used for organ playing and nothing else [See blog, A Third Hand]; the habit of keeping those special organ shoes on a shoe rack in the bedroom, or in a shoe box or shoe bag in another room, instead of right next to the organ bench, makes it necessary to specially "fetch them" just to get them on our feet, thus adding an extra step when trying to stay in line with Number 8.
+For those organists who play in shoes who represent the majority of players it's generally best to have a special pair of them used for organ playing and nothing else [See blog, A Third Hand]; the habit of keeping those special organ shoes on a shoe rack in the bedroom, or in a shoe box or shoe bag in another room, instead of right next to the organ bench, makes it necessary to specially "fetch them" just to get them on our feet, thus adding an extra step when trying to stay in line with Number 8.